All Episodes

 Barney Frank's office actually hung up on me after I politely suggested that he do the honorable thing and resign.

-The others at least listened, but I could tell they were under considerable strain yesterday from all the calls.
+But I could tell they were under considerable strain yesterday from all the calls.

 Let me tell you something what's happening out there today.

-There's another Democrat from California, nobody's ever heard of, Sam Farr, F-A-R-R, who's blaming me.
+There's another Democrat from California nobody's ever heard of, Sam Farr, F-A-R-R, who's blaming me.

 Barney Frank's blaming talk radio in general.